sketch

 (gray-255 g a) (gray (/ g 255) (/ a 255))

-HSB-360 is using different ranges, because hue is represented in degrees (0-360), and saturation and brightness are represented as percentages (0-100).
+HSB-360 uses different ranges, because hue is represented in degrees (0-360), and saturation and brightness are represented as percentages (0-100).

 If you don't care about fiddling with the exact values, but still need different colors, you can use one of the following functions.

-Lerping is a fancy way of saying linear interpolation.
+Lerp is a shorthand for linear interpolation.
 This function takes the starting color and the ending color, and returns the color between them, which is an AMOUNT away from the starting color.
 When AMOUNT equals zero, the returned color equals the starting color, and when AMOUNT equals one, the ending color is returned.
 Amounts between zero and one give colors that are "in-between".
 These colors are calculated according to the specified MODE, which is :HSB by default, meaning that the resulting color's hue is between the starting and ending hue, as is the case with its saturation and brightness.

 (defsketch lerp-test ((title "lerp-color") (width 400) (height 100))